Kizaki

 What The Block Does

-Everything about token creation, listing, rotation, and revocation happens through the CLI or through server code using the SDK.
+Token creation, listing, rotation, and revocation happen through the CLI or server SDK.

 Scope Design